SE-PINN/SE-PINN/README.md

 <h2 align="center">Example</h2>

 __Figure 1__ and __Figure 2__ are both visualizations of the ground state (_left_) and the energy of the ground state (_right_) that are predicted by SE-PINN as it trains.
-The physical system of interest here is the __quantum harmonic oscillator__, which is used to model diatomic molecules such as diatomic nitrogen, diatomic oxygen, and the hydrogen halides.
+The physical system of interest here is the __quantum harmonic oscillator__, which can be used to model diatomic molecules such as diatomic nitrogen, diatomic oxygen, and the hydrogen halides.

 As visualized in __Figure 2__, constraining SE-PINN via a special architectural layer — a __hub layer__ — to predict a ground state that satisfies exact symmetry improves its convergence to both the correct ground state and the correct energy.